Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 Switch on the grinder, if it has adjustable speed, use a slow speed setting.
 Now use a series of sweeps across the blade to sharpen it.
 The angle between the plane of the disk and the plane of the blade should be about 30 degrees.
 Keep the grinder moving, use light pressure and don't allow the disk to rest at any one point as this will overheat the steel and cause it to lose its temper or hardness (this is where the expression came from).
 If tempering colors appear on the edge, typically blue, yellow and orange (caused by oxidation of surface layers), you're applying too much pressure.

 Sharpening a Spade With an Angle Grinder

-Can a Bench Grinder Be Used?
+Can I Use a Bench Grinder?

-Yes it can.
-However personally I find an angle grinder more convenient.
-Also disks for angle grinders are much cheaper to replace when they wear than grinding wheels for bench grinders.
+Yes, it can.
+However, personally, I find an angle grinder more convenient.
+Also, disks for angle grinders are much cheaper to replace when they wear than grinding wheels for bench grinders.

-Recommended Grinders from Amazon
+Recommended Grinder from Amazon

 This G12SR4 Hitachi model from Amazon is rated at 6.2 amp / 120 volts (744 watt).
-This is a good general purpose grinder, adequate for cutting and grinding most stuff around the home (this is the latest version of the grinder I use in the photos).
+This is a good general-purpose grinder, adequate for cutting and grinding most stuff around the home (this is the latest version of the grinder I use in the photos).
 You can also use it with a wire brush for de-rusting and removing paint.
 Higher powered versions are available up to 1000 watts from this advertiser for quicker cutting through heavier material.